 Easy Cabbage Salad

 This cabbage salad makes a nice accompaniment to a variety of main dishes.
-It’s got a tangy taste and is loaded with fiber, making it a healthy addition to your diet.
+It has a tangy flavor and is rich in fiber, making it a healthy addition to your diet.

 Do you have cabbage in your salads?
 Or do you prefer it only as a side dish?
 I love cabbage as a side dish until my mother-in-law introduced me to cabbage salad.

 This has now become one of our family favorites.
-The best part is it has a long shelflife so it can be made ahead of time and leftovers can be kept in the fridge without any issues of the cabbage getting limp.
+The best part is that it has a long shelf life, so it can be made ahead of time, and leftovers can be kept in the fridge without the cabbage getting limp.

 Why make this salad?

-- Dressed with toasted sunflowers seeds, sweet cranberries and raisins takes less than 5 minutes to make and can be stored in the fridge.
+- Dressed with toasted sunflower seeds, sweet cranberries, and raisins takes less than 5 minutes to make and can be stored in the fridge.

-- I used a knife to cut the cabbage into thin shreds but you can also use a mandeline or food processor to shred the cabbage.
+- I used a knife to cut the cabbage into thin shreds, but you can also use a mandoline or food processor to shred the cabbage.

 - This is an everyday salad that gets ready in just a few minutes.

-- The best thing about this salad is that you can make it ahead of time and chill in the fridge.
-Make-ahead means the carrots absorb so much more flavo and takes the raw bite out of the carrots.
+- The best thing about this salad is that you can make it ahead of time and chill it in the fridge.
+Make-ahead means the carrots absorb so much more flavor and take the raw bite out of the carrots.

 Ingredients and substitutes

-- Carrot – honestly, I just add a little carrot to break the color of light greenn and purple.
-I think it just brightens up the salad .
-You can omit but I highly recomend.
+- Carrot – honestly, I just add a little carrot to break the color of light green and purple.
+I think it just brightens up the salad.
+You can omit, but I highly recommend it.
 Sliced red bell peppers are also a great addition for color.

 - Dried fruits – dried unsweetened cranberries and raisins are the perfect addition to add natural sweetness and tartness to this salad.

-- Olive Oil -Use good quality olive oil, in fact, I prefer cold press olive oil.
+- Olive Oil -Use good-quality olive oil; in fact, I prefer cold-pressed olive oil.
 You can also use avocado oil.

 - Optional ingredients

-- Sliced onions – Spanish red onion is another wonderful pungent and sweet flavor to add to cabbage.
+- Sliced onions – Spanish red onion is another wonderful, pungent, and sweet flavor to add to cabbage.
 Make sure to thinly slice it.
-In fact, sprinkle salt and leave to drain before you add it to the cabbage.
+In fact, sprinkle with salt and let it drain before adding it to the cabbage.

-- Green onions or scallions are a wonderful addtion with sesame oil and sliced stem ginger to give this salad an Asian twist.
+- Green onions or scallions are a wonderful addition with sesame oil and sliced stem ginger to give this salad an Asian twist.

 - Veggies – Chop the green and purple cabbage as thinly as you can.
 Thinly sliced the carrot too.